Renew & Restore Detox Kit

 Bookend each day with a loving-kindness practice.
 It teaches your children to consider the well-being of everyone on the planet, including themselves.

 Make compassion a part of your family’s everyday life by using reminders to make kindness habitual.
 You can speak with your children about compassion and explain that everyone could use help in some way.
-When you take action and help a person, you are being compassionate.
+When you take action and help a person, you are being compassionate

 One tool to help your kids remember to be compassionate every day is the COMPASSION IT wristband; it’s a simple tool that encourages your children to seek out ways to offer compassion.
 The wristband is a different color on each side, so you can use one side to remind yourself to give compassion, and flip to the other side when you’ve succeeded.

 Do you wonder how much easier life would have been if you had learned mindfulness skills at an early age?
-The torment of middle school, the agony of junior high, and the storms that accompany life might have been easier to weather by being more mindful of emotional responses.
+The torment of middle school, the agony of junior high, and the storms that accompany life might have been easier to whether by being more mindful of emotional responses.
 You have the opportunity to help prevent your children from getting carried away by the pain that accompanies life.
 By teaching mindfulness and compassion, you can set them up for success.